 Crystal Bay was our last stop of the day.
 This little lagoon with a beach was definitely a good way to end a nice day.
 You can swim in the ocean, lay on the beach or have a drink.

-Those islands are definitely worth a visit and I hope you enjoyed my little itinerary.
+The Nusa Islands are definitely worth a visit and I hope you enjoyed my little itinerary.
 Check out my photos by clicking here.